machinat/sociably/website/docs/getting-started.md

 })
 ```

-If you have multiple platforms requiring HTTP entry, you need to set the route path at platform options like in the example:
+If you have multiple platforms requiring a HTTP entry point, you need to set the
+route path at platform options like:

 ```js
 Messenger.initModule({